Alpy81/rolling-dice/README.md

-# Python Rolling Dice Simulation
-# rolling-dice
+# rolling-dice simulator with Python